 Format: The Clock Hour education is provided through sequential learning steps that address specific task necessary for state board preparation, graduation and entry-level job skills.
 Clinic equipment, implements, and products are comparable to those used in the industry.
 Each student will receive instruction that relates to the performance of useful, creative, and productive career-oriented activities.
 The course is presented through comprehensive lesson plans that reflect effective educational methods.
 Subjects are presented by means of lecture, demonstration, and student participation.
 Audiovisual aids, guest speakers, field trips, projects, activities, and other related learning methods are used in the course.
 Distance Education is used for 50% of these hours.
 During that time, Theory will be taught via Zoom and other online platforms using Piviot Point.
 Interaction with the Instructor is required to show participation during these Distance Ed Hours.
 The Student's qualitative academic performance for each 10% of the Distance Education Modules component will actually be tested in person by a qualified instructor.
-ALL Transcripts & and or other documentation listing academic achievement earned via distance education may or may not be accepted for reciprocity or eligible for licensure in other states.
+ALL Transcripts & and or other documentation listing academic attainment received will identify the distance education component.
+Prior to enrollment students are provided with a disclaimer that academic achievement earned via distance education may or may not be accepted for reciprocity or eligible for licensure in other states.
 Students are required to attend no less than one day per week for practical exercise and testing requirements.